0

 In the event of a successful application, the data provided will be processed on the basis of Art.
 6 para.
 1 lit. b GDPR (if processed in Germany in conjunction with § 26 para.
 1 BDSG) for the purpose of carrying out the employment relationship.

-To handle the bookkeeping, we use the service of the cloud-based accounting software of the following provider: sevDesk GmbH, Hauptstraße 115, 77652 Offenburg, Germany
+For our accounting purposes, we use the cloud-based accounting software service provided by the following company: sevDesk GmbH, Hauptstraße 115, 77652 Offenburg, Germany.

 This website uses a so-called “cookie consent tool” to obtain effective user consent for cookies and cookie-based applications that require consent.
 The “Cookie Consent Tool” is displayed to users when the page is accessed in the form of an interactive user interface, on which consent can be given for certain cookies and/or cookie-based applications by ticking the box.
 By using the tool, all cookies/services requiring consent are only loaded if the respective user gives corresponding consent by ticking the box.
 This ensures that such cookies are only placed on the user’s respective end device if consent has been given.